Ketron12/my_nas/readme.md

 4. Run "docker compose -f core_network.yml up -d"
 5. Run "docker compose -f docker-compose-infra.yml -f docker-compose-ai.yml -f docker-compose-user.yml -f docker-compose-service.yml up -d"

+Also Record your voice and Name it "master.wav".
+Save it inside of voice_data folder.

-This porject is for making little home server which includes, filebrowser, ollama with openwebui, voice check for safety,
+This project is for making little home server which includes, filebrowser, ollama with openwebui, voice check for safety,